John McEwen: Prime minister

-Later years
+Gorton government and final years

-Gorton created the formal title Deputy Prime Minister for McEwen, confirming his status as the second-ranking member of the government.
+Gorton created the formal title deputy prime minister for McEwen, confirming his status as the second-ranking member of the government.
 Prior to then, the title had been used informally for whoever was recognised as the second-ranking member of the government – the leader of the Country Party when the Coalition was in government, and Labor's deputy leader when Labor was in government.
 Even before being formally named Deputy Prime Minister, McEwen had exercised an effective veto over government policy since 1966 by virtue of being the most senior member of the government, having been a member of the Coalition frontbench without interruption since 1937.